 Students, parents, faculty, and advisors can rely on the Alliance for Global Education to provide insightful guidance and thorough support services throughout their experience.
-Before departure, students may contact their U.S.-based Student Services Manager with any questions or concerns.
+Before departure, students may contact their U.S.-based Program Advisor with any questions or concerns.

 Once students arrive overseas, our Resident Directors and on-site staff lead orientation programs and are available to students at all times for academic and personal support and practical advice.
 They work to enhance students' study abroad experience through planned cultural activities, lectures, field study trips, and social events.

 As Director for India Programs and Resident Director of the Pune Program, Uttaraa oversees the day-to-day operations and development of the Alliance programs in Manipal, Pune, and Varanasi.
 She has over a decade of experience in study abroad management as well as extensive experience in higher education as a consultant to the University of Pune's NAAC project for Performance Excellence in Higher Education.
 Prior to her work in education, she enjoyed a long career in IT, providing her with a strong professional background in business administration and information technology.
 A Pune native, Uttaraa has strong ties to the local business, IT, and performing arts communities, and is both a capable administrator and a ready ear for student support.